Spartan College of Aeronautics and Technology Blog

 Modern aircraft have sophisticated needs, and aircraft technology in both the traditional and unmanned vehicles needs to be maintained by skilled, highly trained technicians.
 Electronics systems technicians might also work with the development of satellite technology.

-Our Spartan’s Tulsa campus location, located directly across from Tulsa International Airport, is complete with our own Boeing 727 airplane and the large hangers house most of the labs and technical equipment.
-The Denver campus location is located in the heart of outdoor recreation and teaching tools include a Falcon 20 and a Lear jet partnered with 8,000 square feet of classroom and lab space.
+Spartan’s Tulsa campus, located directly across from Tulsa International Airport, is complete with our own Boeing 727 airplane and the large hangers house most of the labs and technical equipment.
+The Denver campus is located in the heart of outdoor recreation and teaching tools include a Falcon 20 and a Lear jet partnered with 8,000 square feet of classroom and lab space.

 Part of the training involves preparing for Federal Communications Commissions (FCC) certificates and licenses.
 The FCC is a government entity responsible for preserving the nation’s radio spectrum, and radio-based devices must undergo a rigorous testing and certification process, conforming to FCC standards.
 Understanding these conformity standards and learning the certification process is part of what you will learn in the avionics program at Spartan College.